labmlai/labml/guides/server-setup.md

 ```

-Please refer to the examples provided in `readme.md` to start pushing data to the server.
+Please refer to the [samples](https://github.com/labmlai/labml/tree/master/samples) to start pushing your data to the server.

 ## 3. Nginx setup (optional)